sirilalithaadapa/sirilalithaadapa/README.md

 ### Hey there, I'm [sirilalithaadapa](https://sirilalithaadapa.github.io)! 👋 👨‍💻 ![](https://komarev.com/ghpvc/?username=sirilalithaadapa&label=Views)

-- 🔭 I’m currently studying 3rd year in VVIT.
+- 🔭 I’m currently studying 3rd year in CSE.
 - ✔️ I also love to do competitive programming.<br>
 - 🌱 My Skills : Python,Java,Kotlin
 - 😎 The only way to become a clever programmer is to: Practice.
 Practice.
 Practice.
 Code.
 Code.
 Code !